mpenning/horner-bible-reading-plan-generator/README.md

 This script is a heavily-modified version of Jake Price's [script](https://github.com/jakeprice-me/horner-bible-reading-plan-generator).

+Most notably, this script defaults to automatic daily downloads of the current Bible chapter readings from [biblegateway](https://biblegateway.com) via the [meaningless](https://pypi.org/project/meaningless/) module.
+However, if you prefer to use your own Bible and manually track reading progress, you can still get the original yearly readings with a CLI argument.

 ## Overview

 This script generates a list of daily or yearly readings for the Horner Bible Reading Plan.
 You can read more about this reading plan [here](./horner_bible_reading_plan.pdf).

-The plan recommends using physical bookmarks in your bible, and moving each bookmark through each list as you progress.
-Personally I don't bother with the bookmarks and instead prefer a list I can work through and check off.
-If you've ever come across this plan before however (perhaps in a bible app), you'll find that once you go past the first year, you'll struggle to find any resources for the second year and onwards.
-So, this script aims to fix that and provide readers with lists for as long as they plan to do it.

 ## Json bookmark / preferences file

 The first time this script runs, it creates a json file in `~/.horner_bible_readings.json`.
-This file keeps track of your translation preferences and also tracks your the last read chapters bookmark.
+This file is primarily used for daily readings; it keeps track of your translation preferences and also tracks your the last read chapters bookmark.

-This script automatically advances your readings bookmark in the json file at midnight (local time) every time you run the script.
+When using daily readings, this script automatically advances your readings bookmark in the json file at midnight (local time) every time you run the script.

 ## Readings Configuration